Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 On top of this base, you might want to add:

+1. Navigation
+   1. Moving through GUI menus in a prinicipled discretized way: "tab" is the common keybinding for this
+   2. Very useful for both keyboards and gamepads
+   3. `bevy_ui` has no first-party solution to this
+2. Action abstractions
+   1. Undo-redo
+   2. Rebindable hotkeys
+   3. Command palettes
+   4. `bevy_ui` has no first-party solution to this, and even third-party solutions are immature (sorry!)
-1. Accessibility
+3. Accessibility
-   1. Create a machine-friendly API for your UI: both reading state and sending inputs
+   1. Create and expose a machine-friendly API for your UI: reading state, sending inputs and detecting what happens when these inputs change
+   2. Generally hooks into keyboard navigation
-   2. This API is used by tools like screen readers, which present an alternative user interface that meets the needs of disabled users
+   3. This API is used by tools like screen readers, which present an alternative user interface that meets the needs of disabled users
-   3. `bevy_a11y` hooks into `accesskit`, and your GUI framework should too
+   4. `bevy_a11y` hooks into `accesskit`, and your GUI framework should too
-2. Localization
+4. Localization
    1. There is more than one language: you need a way to swap out elements of your UI (especially text) to meet the needs of users who prefer a different language
    2. Seriously, just use `fluent`
-3. Asset management
+5. Asset management
    1. The way most UIs look (especially in games!) isn't just defined
    2. You'll want custom decorations and icons, or to show images and videos in their own right
    3. `bevy_ui` uses `bevy_asset` for this!
-4. UI serialization (in-memory object to file) and deserialization (file to in-memory object)
+6. UI serialization (in-memory object to file) and deserialization (file to in-memory object)
    1. If we can build our UIs based on a definition stored in a file, we can:
       1. Make it way easier for external tools (like a game editor) to build UIs
       2. Make the UIs easier for end users to customize (think Greasemonkey and game mods)